Harmony: A Joint Self-Supervised and Weakly-Supervised Framework for Learning General Purpose Visual Representations: Related Works

-\textbf{Weak and self-supervised learning.} Other works have combined SSL and WSL to learn more generalized representations \cite{slip, maskclip, yuan2021multimodal}.
-Xin Yuan et al. \cite{yuan2021multimodal} combine vision-language training with contrastive SSL to learn visual representations from multimodal, image-text data.
-SLIP \cite{slip} further builds on this work by showing that combining SimCLR \cite{simclr} with CLIP \cite{clip} objectives outperforms both method in isolation by relatively large margins across multiple downstream tasks.
-In addition, MaskCLIP \cite{maskclip} presents a masked self-distillation approach combined with contrastive vision-language pre-training, further outperforming CLIP and other joint WSL and SSL methods.
+\textbf{Language-guided and self-supervised learning.} Other works have combined SSL and language-guided learning to learn more generalized representations \citep{slip, maskclip, yuan2021multimodal}. \cite{yuan2021multimodal} combine vision-language training with contrastive SSL to learn visual representations from multimodal, image-text data.
+SLIP \citep{slip} builds on this work further by showing that combining SimCLR \citep{simclr} with CLIP \citep{clip} objectives outperforms both methods in isolation by relatively large margins across multiple downstream tasks.
+SILC \citep{silc} replaces SimCLR with DINO in SLIP, outperforming SLIP.
+In addition, MaskCLIP \citep{maskclip} presents a masked self-distillation approach combined with contrastive vision-language pre-training, further outperforming CLIP and other joint WSL and SSL methods.
+More recently, DetailCLIP \citep{detailclip} combines A-CLIP \citep{attentive} with MAE and iBOT to learn more localized visual features for fine-grained tasks.
+We further build on these works by going an extra step of combining five different objectives, including self-distillation, pixel reconstruction, text-guided contrastive learning, and two additional text-only losses: masked-language modeling and text self-distillation.